MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/PowerShell-in-Docker.md

 ## Using PowerShell in a container

-The following steps show the Docker commands required to download the image and start an interactive PowerShell session.
+The following steps show the Docker commands required to download the latest PowerShell image and start an interactive PowerShell session.

 ```console
 docker run -it mcr.microsoft.com/powershell
 ```

+This version corresponding to the latest PowerShell image may differ from the version of PowerShell targetted by this documentation.

 ### Remove the image when no longer needed